First Coast News

 First Coast News is the newsroom of television stations WTLV (channel 12) and WJXX (channel 25), the NBC and ABC affiliates in Jacksonville, Florida, United States.
-It is owned with the stations by Tegna Inc.
+It is owned with the stations by the Tegna subsidiary of Nexstar Media Group.

 The First Coast News brand was first used by the stations on April 27, 2000, in the wake of Gannett's acquisition of WJXX the month before and consequent expansion of what had primarily been WTLV's news department.
 Immediately upon taking control, WTLV newscasts were simulcast on WJXX.
 Since the consolidation, First Coast News has generally remained in second place in the market behind WJXT (channel 4), the market news leader.

 History

 Pre-FCN

 When WTLV started as WFGA-TV in 1957, the station's first news director was Harold Baker, who had served in the same position at WSM radio and television in Nashville, Tennessee.
 Baker would anchor the station's 6 p.m. news for 17 years and direct the nascent channel 12 newsroom for 19 years in total, winning the station major national journalism awards.
 It became WTLV in 1971, and eventually settled in as a consistent second-place finisher to WJXT in local news, except for two brief periods in the early 1960s and 1975.
 While it was frequently well behind channel 4, channel 12 worked to close the gap, particularly after its acquisition by Gannett in 1988.
 In the early 1990s, WTLV mounted a strong challenge to WJXT, particularly in late news, only to slip when that station expanded its newscasts and increased its community involvement.

 Meanwhile, in 1996, Allbritton Communications secured the ABC affiliation for the Jacksonville market from longtime third-rated station WJKS (channel 17), which it intended to use on WBSG-TV in Brunswick, Georgia.
 This station's signal barely reached into Florida.
 Initial plans for a new WBSG-TV tower at Kingsland, Georgia, were held up by objections, and station management was only able to obtain approval for upgrades to its tower site in Hickox, Georgia, west of Brunswick but not south.
 This signal did not cover all of Jacksonville, with no coverage south of Interstate 10.